A Voxel Graph CNN for Object Classification with Event Cameras: Experimental Evaluation

 \subsection{Ablation study}

-In this part, we conduct ablation studies to verify the efficacy of our \textit{MFRL} module, advantages of our voxel-wise graph representations, and the robustness of the proposed graph model to the input vertex density.
-Also, discussing the impact of hyper-parameters $N_{Neigh}^{adj}$ and $N_{Neigh}^{dis}$ to the system.
+In this part, we conduct ablation studies to verify advantages of our voxel-wise graph representations and discuss the impact of hyper-parameters $N_{Neigh}^{adj}$ and $N_{Neigh}^{dis}$ to the system.
+Also, please refer to the supplementary material for details about the robustness of our model to the input vertex density.